-Community Support: The last category of fundraising is community support.
+- Community Support: The last category of fundraising is community support.
 This category encompasses all of the different ways that you may get funds from your community to support your project.
-This may include, but is not limited to:

-Writing letters to local businesses and charitable organizations asking for financial donations.

-Doing traditional fundraising like a bake sale or car wash.
+This may include, but is not limited to: - Writing letters to local businesses and charitable organizations asking for financial donations. - Applying for community grants to fund your project. - Doing traditional fundraising like a bake sale or car wash.

-GSHPA will help you by checking the language in all of your letters and materials for compliance and assisting you in recognizing your donors.
+TFEC will help you by checking the language in all of your letters and materials for compliance and assisting you in recognizing your donors.
+They can also support you in the grant application process, if needed.